kirankunapuli/kirankunapuli/README.md

 - 🔭 I’m currently working on training and deploying real-time ranking and bidding models.

-- 🌱 I’m currently learning how to fine-tune LLMs and deploy RAG based LLM applications in production.
+- 🌱 I’m currently learning how to fine-tune LLMs, develop RAG based systems and deploy agentic AI based LLM applications in production.

 - 👯 I’m looking to collaborate on interesting ML hackathons and to create Indic datasets and fine-tune Indic LLMs.